bruno-ponne/coding-the-past/_posts/2023-06-01-Normal-Distribution.md

   - o: Be confident in visualizing and interpreting the normal distribution in R;
   - o: Learn how to calculate probabilities of normally distributed data.
 keywords: histogram, density-plot, R, statistics, normality, normal-distribution, probability
-description: learn to identify normal distributions in R.
+description: Discover the essence of the normal distribution in R. Dive deep into histograms, density plots, and the Swiss dataset to understand Gaussian distributions.
-last_modified_at: 01-June-23
+last_modified_at: 02-Sep-23
 ---

 <br>